 A primarily Celtic tradition practiced as a form of marriage or betrothal many centuries ago in England, Scotland, Ireland, Wales, the Isle of Man (island between England and Ireland in the North Sea) and, believe it or not, the region of Brittany in France as well (hence the name Brittany).

 Handfasting has re-emerged in current years with couples celebrating their Celtic heritage in all parts of the world (and those without a Celtic background) including right here in Ontario.
-Handfasting is often included as an important component in their wedding ceremony but also full handfasting ceremonies are also performed.
+Handfasting is often included as an important component in their wedding ceremony but also full handfasting ceremonies are sometimes requested by couples with pagan and wiccan beliefs which are often entered into without any legalities.

 Our blog article on handfasting provides a brief description of the custom and given the variations for a handfasting ceremony, bindings used and vows spoken.
 Here is a link: Handfasting, handfasting, let me count the ways!